 One look at that dog in the pilot’s seat and how could this not be one of the selected highlights?

 I remember I could spend so long just looking at Jackson’s artwork and roaring with excited laughter as a kid.
 That feeling hasn’t dissipated as an adult.
 The feeling of excitement returns later too with a tiny two-panel strip hidden away underneath Tom Thug‘s.
 If you’re new to OiNK you’ll probably be wondering why this unassuming little section of the page could be anything more than a funny space filler.
 But for pig pals everywhere this is just the first appearance of a comic icon.

 Of course at the time readers couldn’t have known how big a part in the future of OiNK Pete and his Pimple were going to play.
 Lew Stringer‘s creation would eventually return in #15, becoming one of the main strips in each and every issue, even continuing into the pages of Buster for a period after OiNK came to an end.

-Over the course of his OiNK career Pete would be the only character to get his own pull-out comic, he’d be the star of free gifts, a board game, appear in crossovers with Tom or a gigantic robotic pig and eventually Lew ran a weekly competition in which Pete tried out various pimple busting solutions sent in by readers.
+Over the course of his OiNK career Pete would be the only character to get his own pull-out comic, and he’d also be the star of free gifts, a board game, appear in crossovers with Tom and with a gigantic robotic pig, and eventually Lew ran a weekly competition in which Pete tried out various pimple busting solutions sent in by readers.